crazii/SBEMU/README.txt

     But you may try to set it higher if your want, or for music players.

 /FIXTC: Use fixed time constant.
 Default: /FIXTC0 (disabled)
-    Old SB hardwares cannot set sample reate directly, but using a byte of 'time-constant' to calculate smaple rate indirectly, when 'time-constant' is used, there's some inevitable PRECISION LOSS: if a game set sample rate to 22050 through time-constant, the real sample rate caclulated back from the time constant is not exactly 22050, and SBEMU will try to fix it using the most near and commonly used sample rates (11025/22050 etc.)
+    Old SB hardwares don't set sample reate directly, but using a byte of 'time-constant' to calculate smaple rate indirectly, when 'time-constant' is used, there's some inevitable PRECISION LOSS: if a game set sample rate to 22050 through time-constant, the real sample rate caclulated back from the time constant is not exactly 22050, and SBEMU will try to fix it using the most near and commonly used sample rates (11025/22050 etc.)